Public private partnership models for national identity programs

 To enable this ambitious program, Thales was chosen:

-More specifically, the contract signed with the local authorities in 2011 encompasses the software for registering applicants' data, along with enrollment kiosks for instant capture of their photograph, fingerprints and electronic signature.
-Thales provides the operated issuance services, which ensure document personalisation from its facilities based in the Stockholm area.
+More specifically, the contract signed with the local authorities in 2011 encompasses the software for registering applicants' data, along with enrollment kiosks for instant capture of their photograph, fingerprints, and electronic signature.
+Thales provides the operated issuance services, ensuring document personalisation from its facilities based in the Stockholm area.